Forecasting Extreme Day and Night Heat in Paris: A Proof of Concept: Data and methods

-There can be some subtle issues.
-Important predictors can be in very different regions of the predictor space in different seasons.
-With strong nonlinear relationships \parencite[chap.~3]{Stull2017}, predictor values may fall at relatively flat parts of the response function in winter and at relatively steep parts of the response function in the summer (or vice versa).
+The 2~AM and 2~PM response variables combined with the 9 predictors constitute a multiple time series.
+Because of the data's longitudinal structure, temporal dependence can create two important complications.
+First, holdout data obtained by random sampling will scramble time series dependence \citep[sec.~5.8]{Hyndman2021}.
+As an alternative, calibration data for adaptive conformal prediction regions are drawn from the Paris--Montsouris weather station from March~1st through September~30th, 2019. ``Honest'' forecasts are obtained from other holdout data drawn from the Paris--Montsouris weather station from March~1 to September~30, 2021.
+The same physical processes should apply to the corresponding months in 2019, 2020, and 2021, although there can be significant random variation in the realized data.
+These issues are empirically addressed later as they arise.\footnote { Some of the issues can be subtle.
+Important predictors might be concentrated in very different regions of the predictor space in different seasons.
+With strong nonlinear relationships \citep[chap.~3]{Stull2017}, predictor values might fall at relatively flat parts of the response function in winter and at relatively steep parts of the response function in the summer (or vice versa).
 Yet the response function is the same.
 As an empirical matter, this might look like a change in the response function itself.
-Because forecasting, not explanation, is the intent, such complications can be overlooked for now.
-Moreover, an algorithm is not a model \parencite{Breiman2001}.
-As \textcite[4]{Kearns2019} emphasize, ``But first, what is an algorithm anyway?
-At its most fundamental level, an algorithm is nothing more than a very precisely specified series of instructions for performing some concrete task.''
+Because forecasting, not explanation, is the intent, such complications can be postponed. }

-The multiple time series observations are analyzed with quantile gradient boosting \parencite{Friedman2001, Friedman2002} using a .90 quantile estimation target to focus on extreme and rare high temperatures \parencite{Velthoen2023}.
-Using quantiles also has the indirect benefit of bypassing the need explicitly to take into account the full temperature distribution when rare, high temperatures are defined.
-A loess smoother provides visual summaries as needed.
-Adaptive conformal prediction regions are estimated by quantile random forests \parencite{Meinshausen2006, Romano2019} because quantile gradient boosting aborted on this task after one iteration.
-The rationales for using these procedures are presented later in the grounded context of specific results.
-Pseudocode is provided as part of that discussion.
+Second, for the 2~PM temperatures, the multiple time series observations are analyzed with quantile gradient boosting \citep{Friedman2002} using a .90 quantile ($Q(.90)$) estimation target to focus on extreme and rare high temperatures \citep{Velthoen2023}.
+Using quantiles also sidesteps the need to rely on reported heat wave definitions.
+However, temporal dependence can undermine calibration data exchangeability required for conformal prediction regions \citep{Angelopoulos2025}.
+For the 2~AM temperatures, the multiple time series observations are analyzed in a somewhat more complicated manner arising from nocturnal boundary layer processes, and uncertainty estimation can be similarly compromised.
+Valid estimates of 2~PM and 2~AM forecasting uncertainty motivate additional steps to remove temporal dependence from the calibration data \parencite{Chernozhukov2018}.
+The approach used is best discussed when the forecasting results are addressed.